mikeizbicki/cmc-csci040/README.md

 1. Call functions with named arguments (in different orders)/variable number of arguments
 1. Call functions from within functions, actually using the returned result (return vs print)

+students don't understand functions and the difference of return/print

+for loop flags; the reddit assignment looping to see if a comment has a reply needs a boolean flag; we should visit this patter earlier in the class

+difference between pass vs continue

+blah(
+    username=xxx
+)
+print(username) # generates an error

+call a function without parentheses: def foo():
+    print('hello')
+    # print vs return
+foo

 Exceptions:
 1. Add ValueError to errors discussion
 1. cover when the error happens midway through the try